But what is there to do there?

-We leave 3 sit on top kayaks at the house.
+We leave 3 sit on top kayaks on the 'rabbit patch' triangle of land in front or the house.
 These can seem like a pain to get up and down to the beach but its not really that much of a hassle.
 Getting out on the water and being able to look back at the village and its charm, spot the bird life, listen to the sound of the waterfall and kids enjoying the beach and to explore the coast is a magical experience.
 On flat days it is not uncommon to spot dolphins on the kayaks, we have had some incredible up close encounters over the years.
 Just be tide aware.
 Know whether the breeze is onshore or offshore and wear a life jacket.
 Even the strongest swimmer can tire easily if they capsize out at sea.

 Everyone has their own favourite, family beach games.
 We have various things you can use in the shed like buckets and spades.
 You can’t beat a bit of French Cricket with a big bunch of people.
 Rugby.
 Football.
 Rounders.
 Hide and seek.
 Base 123.
 Cliff to Cliff races (touching the cliff on each side of the beach).
 Digging the biggest hole.
 Sand castles.
 Giant turtles, sharks or mermaids made in the sand and decorated with stones and shells.
 Wheel barrow races.
 British Bull dog.
 Tag.
 Our kids all love a game of flags on the beach.
 It is a Surf Lifesaving game involving lying on your front with your head on your hands looking forward in a row.
 Some distance behind you someone puts out a line of flip flops in the sand poking up.
 There is one less flip-flop than there are people.
 Ready.
 Steady.
 Go.
 Your jump up turn and run to grab a ‘flag’.
 The one left without a flag/flipflop is out… and so on until you have a winner.
 It is a bit like musical chairs.
 Except with flip-flops and no chairs.